-Organizations shouldn’t overpromise as an alternative to the risk of losing a customer, employee, deal, flattering article or favorable analyst rating.
-Overpromising may buy some time, but it almost always comes to haunt the organization in the long term.
+Organizations shouldn’t overpromise as an alternative to the risk of losing a customer, employee, deal, flattering article, or favorable analyst rating.
+Overpromising may buy time, but it almost always comes to haunt the organization in the long term.
 Not delivering on expectations is dangerous for the future of the organization.
 Honesty is a better alternative to overpromising.

 Let us talk about a wide range of exaggerations, unfairly raised expectations, and outright deceptions.

-Here are some categories on over-promising
+Here are categories on over-promising

 FINANCIAL FORECASTS – Wall Street is unforgiving when a company’s promise never materializes.
 Many CEOs talk about the upcoming quarter in a good way when cushioning a current dismal quarter.
 They may do a good job at convincing analysts of an upswing.
-When an upswing doesn’t materialize, analysts are furious, Wall Street hates surprises, and it hates unnecessary surprises even more.
+When an upswing doesn’t materialize, analysts are furious.
+Wall Street hates surprises, and it hates unnecessary surprises even more.

 EMPLOYEE RETENTION – To keep good employees, managers will often guarantee them promotions, raises, and bonuses.
 Sometimes, employees make these promises during a busy time.
 In other instances, they make these promises, knowing they are unlikely.
 In either situation, word spreads quickly among organizations when these promises are broken.
 If this practice is allowed, explicitly or implicitly, it causes employees to doubt everything management says.